 Fiber with the flavor of corn.
 And best of all, no carbs.

 This has opened up a world of possibilities to me!
-The very first one being that I can now have a skillet dinner without the high carb backlash.
+The very first one being that I can now have a keto enchilada skillet dinner without the high carb backlash.
 You have no idea how happy that makes me.

-Tips to make
+Tips to make low carb chicken enchiladas

 Low Carb Chicken Enchilada Skillet Dinner Recipe